leppjemi/community-news-portal/README.md

 └── README.md                      # This file
 ```

-## 🔐 Default User Accounts
+## 🔐 Test Accounts

-After seeding the database, you can log in with:
+After running `make seed`, you'll have these accounts ready to go:

 | Role | Email | Password |
 |------|-------|----------|